 - Why do researchers believe the experimental treatment being tested may be effective?
 Has it been tested before?

-- How do the possible risks, side effects and benefits in the study compare with my current treatment?
+- What are the possible risks, side effects and benefits of the study treatment?

 - How might this trial affect my daily life?